splunk/public-o11y-docs/admin/notif-services/webhook.rst

    * To add a webhook as a detector alert recipient, you must have administrator access.
 To get this access, an existing administrator adds it to your user profile.
 See :ref:`admin-manage-users` for more information.
-   * If your webhook endpoint fails to respond to a detector notification, Observability Cloud retries the notification for up to 24 hours.
+   * If your webhook endpoint fails to respond to a detector notification, Splunk Observability Cloud retries the notification for up to 24 hours.
 If your endpoint still doesn't respond, you don't receive the notification.

-To send Observability Cloud alert notifications to a webhook, complete the following configuration tasks:
+To send Splunk Observability Cloud alert notifications to a webhook, complete the following configuration tasks:

 * :ref:`webhook1`